vercel/modelfusion/docs/blog/2023-12-02-local-chatbot-ollama-nextjs.md

     model: "openhermes2.5-mistral",
     maxCompletionTokens: -1, // infinite generation
     temperature: 0,
-    raw: true, // use raw inputs and map to prompt format below })
+    raw: true, // use raw inputs and map to prompt template below })
-  .withPromptFormat(ChatMLPromptFormat.chat()); // ChatML prompt format
+  .withPromptTemplate(ChatMLPrompt.chat()); // ChatML prompt
 ```

 :::note
-Different AI models use other prompt formats.
-The prompt format for a given model is often found in the model card.
-Using an incorrect prompt format can lead to unexpected results because models are specifically trained to work with a specific prompt format.
+Different AI models use other prompt templates.
+The prompt template for a given model is often found in the model card.
+Using an incorrect prompt template can lead to unexpected results because models are specifically trained to work with a specific prompt template.
 :::

 Next, we create a [ModelFusion chat prompt](https://modelfusion.dev/guide/function/generate-text#chat-prompts) from the AI SDK messages: